marcello-dev/streamapi/README.md

-# streamapi
-Java Stream API examples
+# JAVA Stream API examples
+This project contains some practical example with JAVA Stream API.

+The examples are in the folder **test**.